kzaslavsky/SparCon/README.md

 There are 5 folders:
 'SparCon' contains files to perform analyses on SparCon data in the paper 'GENERIC_SPARCON_ANALYSIS' contains files to perform analyses on your own data.
-'RNASeq' contains files to generate RNASeq analyses and figures in the paper 'MiniScreen' contains files analyzing screen with chemical modulators in SparCon 'Dendrite Extension' contains files analyzing the dendrite extension experiment
+'RNASeq' contains files to generate RNASeq analyses and figures in the paper.
+'MiniScreen' contains files analyzing screen with chemical modulators in SparCon.
+'Dendrite Extension' contains files analyzing the dendrite extension experiment

 ####### SparCon Folder #######